andygott/andygott.github.io/_posts/2013-12-31-being-better-in-2014.markdown

 I never feel like I’m doing enough to make things better.
 Despite having worked almost exclusively on social and environmental projects with Fieldwork this year, I’m constantly nagged by the scale of the world’s problems, how broken the current system is, and the fact that I never seem to have enough time to do anything about any of it.

-Our system of educating every child is [desperately broken](http://www.thersa.org/events/video/archive/sir-ken-robinson), people can be [surrounded by agriculture yet starving](http://www.theguardian.com/society/patrick-butler-cuts-blog/2013/nov/20/rural-food-poverty-nearest-foodbank-20-miles-away), we [consume pathologically](http://www.monbiot.com/2012/12/10/the-gift-of-death/), and many feel [utterly helpless](http://www.theguardian.com/politics/2013/dec/26/fury-mps-not-voting-poll) to change any of this.
+Our system of education is [desperately broken](http://www.thersa.org/events/video/archive/sir-ken-robinson), people can be [surrounded by agriculture yet starving](http://www.theguardian.com/society/patrick-butler-cuts-blog/2013/nov/20/rural-food-poverty-nearest-foodbank-20-miles-away), we [consume pathologically](http://www.monbiot.com/2012/12/10/the-gift-of-death/), and many feel [utterly helpless](http://www.theguardian.com/politics/2013/dec/26/fury-mps-not-voting-poll) to change any of this.

 This stuff makes me sad, angry, and guilty all at the same time.
 I think I can have the most impact working on bottom-up change – grass roots projects and movements that empower people and networks to build a better world – and I need to be more involved with this stuff.